Settings of Datama Compare Extension

 2.7.
 Main values

-Adjust text size of main values
+Adjust main values size.

 2.8.
 Additional values

-Adjust text size of additional values
+Adjust additional values size.

 3 Labels & Indicators